 Acts 2:47 // "And the Lord added to their number daily those who were being saved".

 As part of our desire to see people coming to faith in Jesus, we will be taking some steps.

 Firstly, we are going to refocus our existing ministries.
 Whilst all groups have a dimension of fellowship, this should not be the primary reason for their existence.
-For the next few years, the primary focus of our ministries will either be outreach, discipleship or both - this will not affect support ministries such as the office, catering or the maintenance teams which are needed for the normal running of our church.
+For the next few years, the primary focus of our ministries will either be outreach, discipleship or both.

 Secondly, we want to equip and support people who are passionate about starting new areas of ministry that fit with the vision of the church.
 The next few years will present different needs to those of pre-COVID-19 days.
 Issues such as unemployment, financial issues, mental illnesses and loneliness will become much more apparent, and we want to cater for that.

-Here are some of the new ministries we have in mind:
+Here are some of the new ministries we will be starting: